A Lifesaving Innovation for Infant Respiratory Distress

 B-CPAP supports spontaneous breathing by delivering a continuous, pressurized gas flow to an infant's airway.
 The gas is usually humidified air, enriched with oxygen, and is delivered to the infant's nose though a breathing circuit and nasal prongs.
 The pressure of the delivered gas is controlled by simply adjusting the depth of a partially submerged tube attached to the end of the infant's breathing circuit.
 B-CPAP may provide additional benefits over conventional nasal CPAP systems because as gas exits the submerged tube it forms bubbles that create small airway pressure oscillations.
 These oscillations are transmitted to the patient's lungs and are thought to improve gas exchange, enhance lung recruitment and reduce the work of breathing.

-Importantly for resource-limited countries' healthcare settings, Sea-PAP can provide respiratory support for a fraction of the cost of conventional ventilators.
+Importantly for resource-limited countries' healthcare settings, Seattle-PAP can provide respiratory support for a fraction of the cost of conventional ventilators.
 It is also far easier to operate and maintain.
-Once the device is available commercially, Sea-PAP will allow healthcare providers to focus on an infant's clinical needs rather than managing the bedside technology.
+Once the device is available commercially, Seattle-PAP will allow healthcare providers to focus on an infant's clinical needs rather than managing the bedside technology.

-With critical help from the Bill and Melinda Gates Foundation, the NeoRest Team is in the process of finalizing the Sea-PAP device design, identifying manufacturers to produce the device and preparing to conduct clinical trials.
-If these trials are successful, Sea-PAP could fundamentally transform respiratory care and bring a lifesaving advance to infants worldwide.
+With critical help from the Bill and Melinda Gates Foundation, the NeoRest Team finalized the Seattle-PAP device design, identified manufacturers to produce the device and launched clinical trials.
+If these trials are successful, Seattle-PAP could fundamentally transform respiratory care and bring a lifesaving advance to infants worldwide.